 This means that business travelers and customers who often take short, but expensive, flights will benefit the most.

 Beyond our aggregate study, we also conducted in-depth analyses for each individual airline frequent flyer program mentioned above.
-We recommend reading the applicable articles below for a granular discussion on how to maximize the value of your miles.
+We recommend reading the articles below for a granular discussion on how to maximize the value of your miles.